 9. Strategic risks are those that have the potential to prevent the council from achieving its strategic priorities.
 Senior managers 'own' strategic risks according to their particular responsibilities.
 Strategic risks are brought to the attention of Cabinet in that they are linked to the corporate priorities of the council in the Quarterly Performance Management Report (QPMR).
-The presentation of the Q3 QPMR report took place on 9 February 2023.
+QPMR quarter four report will go to the cabinet meeting to be held on 14 September 2023.